Channel Estimation for Ambient Backscatter Communication Systems with Massive-Antenna Reader

 \section{Conclusion}

-In this paper, we proposed a channel estimation technique for an ambient backscatter communication system with a massive-antenna reader.
-We tackled the channel estimation problem based on a signal processing standpoint as channels can be decomposed into channel gains and DoAs.
-First, preliminary channel estimates at different states were acquired by the LS estimation.
-Coupled with angular rotation, we then obtained both the channel gains and the DoAs by conducting DFT to the estimates.
-It is revealed that the proposed method separately featured high estimation accuracy and low complexity compared to the LS and EVD estimators.
+In this paper, we propose a channel estimation technique for an ambient backscatter communication system with a massive-antenna reader.
+We tackle the channel estimation problem based on a signal processing standpoint as channels can be decomposed into channel gains and DoAs.
+First, preliminary channel estimations at different states are acquired by the LS estimation.
+Coupled with angular rotation, we then obtain both the channel gains and the DoAs by conducting DFT to the estimates.
+It is revealed that the proposed method separately features high estimation accuracy and low complexity compared to the LS and EVD estimators.